-Source: OECD, 'Annex B: Classification of the Functions of Government (COFOG)', in Government at a Glance 2011, 2011,
+Source: OECD, 'Annex B: Classification of the Functions of Government (COFOG)', in Government at a Glance 2011, 2011, 194-95.

 Other classifications of this type exist across disciplines.
-For example, the Comparative Agenda Project classifies policy fields that include 21 major topics and 220 subtopics for conductive

-278 comparative analysis across countries [16].
+For example, the Comparative Agenda Project classifies policy fields that include 21 major topics and 220 subtopics for conductive comparative analysis across countries [16].

 The main advantage of the COFOG and other sectorial classifications is that they offer a higher degree of comparability across countries than hierarchical classifications.
 The level of government presented in the GFS might make sense from a statistical perspective when presenting an aggregated output compiled by a central authority.
 However, it might be impractical for the reporting entities to use it, depending on the geographical and constitutional context.
-In countries with multiple levels of government or federal systems, the respective attributions of different entities are sometimes better understood in terms of policy topics and not only by geographic location or level of government.
+In countries with multiple levels of government or federal systems, the respective attributions of different entities are sometimes better understood in terms of policy topics.

-Taking the COFOG classification as a starting point, we can separate the activities carried out by the private and the public sectors and those almost the exclusive domain of the public sector.
-General public services, defense, public order, and social protection will fall under the latter category, and this distinction can be relevant for designing GRI Sector Standards (See section 'Recommendations').
+COFOG classification is useful to separate the activities of the public sector according to how much space is shared with the private sector.
+General public services, defense, public order, and social protection will be almost exclusively the domain of the public sector, while social services and infrastructure provision is shared.
+This distinction can be relevant for designing GRI Sector Standards (See section 'Recommendations').